chaosink/b-plus-tree/README.md

 }
 ```

-When the program terminates, two files are created.
+The program will create two files:
 * `test.info`: It records the root node number and the total node number in text format.
 * `test.index`: It records the nodes of the B+-tree in binary blocks of which each size is 4K.
 You can change the size of blocks by hacking the code.